- Information in your report

 Video Introduction to a Credit Report

-This sample report walks you through the information in your report and what it means.
+This sample report (PDF) walks you through the information in your report and what it means.

 Each company’s (Equifax, Experian, and TransUnion) credit report looks different from the others, and sometimes they use different language to describe the same things.
 This can make things confusing, but it is important to go through each piece of information to make sure it is accurate.
 The following sample reports can be helpful for learning about the information in your report.
 The reports will likely different than yours, but the types of information will be very similar: